Twenty-seven and half million low-income households in urban India invest a disproportionate amount of their income on private sector education.

 PIPE is building a demand for parents to seek activity-based learning, and assisting 8 private companies (“partners”) to supply high-quality activity-based learning to APSs.

 PIPE works with its partners to help them recognize the business opportunity and address the challenges in serving the APS market.
 Once partners understand the economic opportunity in APS market, they educate parents on the benefits of this method, which drives demand to expand their services to millions of children.
-PIPEs partners include Chippersage, Chrysalis, Hippocampus, Karadi Path, Kreedo, Next Education, Vikalp, and Wings.
+PIPEs partners include Chippersage, Chrysalis, Hippocampus, Karadi Path, Kreedo, Next Education, Vikalp, and 321 Foundation.

 Since 2015, FSG has worked closely with APS administrators, teachers, parents and ABL solution providers to develop an extensive understanding of the Indian APS market and effectively improve the delivery of activity-based learning.